SWENext DesignLab Community Engagement Challenge

 Step 6: Present your project at DesignLab.

-You and your team will have five minutes to present your project to a panel of women engineers and program sponsors at DesignLab in Baltimore, Denver or St. Louis.
+You and your team will have five minutes to present your project to a panel of women engineers and program partners at DesignLab in Baltimore, Denver or St. Louis.

 Step 7: Implement your service project.